Steve's Easy Money Contest

 Here’s your chance to win $500!

-All you have to do is watch STEVE all next week at 4 pm on CBS 62.
+All you have to do is watch STEVE all this week at 4 pm on CBS 62.

 Look for the codeword during the show then log onto CBSDetroit.com and enter.